GTBitsOfGood/hdg-chatbot/README.md

 npm run ngrok
 ```

-take the ngrok link and paste it inside the twilio account on the config page on the link here: https://www.twilio.com/console/phone-numbers/incoming
+take the ngrok link and paste it inside the twilio number on the config page on the link here: https://www.twilio.com/console/phone-numbers/incoming

 enjoy!